yesserhmidi3/ros2-learning-journey/templates/Python_ROS2/README.md

 ## Everything Else = Don’t Touch
 Keep the following unchanged:

-rclpy.init() and rclpy.spin(node)
+- rclpy.init() and rclpy.spin(node)

-Node class boilerplate
+- Node class boilerplate

-Import statements for ROS2 packages
+- Import statements for ROS2 packages

-Shutdown code: rclpy.shutdown()
+- Shutdown code: rclpy.shutdown()

 These are standard ROS2 Python boilerplate.
 You simply reuse them.

 ---

 ## Summary
-When creating a new ROS2 Python project, you only edit 5 things:
+When creating a new ROS2 Python project, you only edit **5 things**:

-Message type
+1. Message type

-Topic name
+2. Topic name

-Node name
+3. Node name

-Publisher/subscriber init line
+4. Publisher/subscriber init line

-Logic inside your callbacks or publishing loop
+5. Logic inside your callbacks or publishing loop

 Everything else stays unchanged so you can move fast and avoid repeating boilerplate.